The Forbidden First Stone

 I was suddenly standing in paradise, whole and complete, and loved.

 Someone was standing before me.
-He was shining I remember, and I knew he was powerful; stronger, and he was more glorious than anyone I had ever met.
-It was crazy but somehow I knew that he was an angel and he had been sent to meet me.
+He was shining, and I knew he was powerful; stronger, and He was more glorious than anyone I had ever met.
+It was crazy but somehow I knew that it was the Lord Jesus.
+He had come to meet me.
 It’s funny, but I realized that somehow I really did belong.
 Me–a dirty rotten thief.

-Jesus had promised me, he had pronounced me righteous, me of all people.
+Jesus had promised me, pronouncing me righteous, me of all people.
 I suddenly had a joy that I could never explain.
 I really was a part of the Kingdom that was beyond anything I had ever known.
-And all I can really say about this was that I was privileged to die with him.
-That is all I could claim.
-I simply believed him and asked if somehow I could be part of his eternal rule.
+I believed him and asked if somehow I could be part of his eternal rule.

 I simply asked and He gave me everything.